 School trips and extracurricular activities

-- There will be no school trips or extracurricular activities while classes are suspended.
+- There will be no school trips or extracurricular activities for the 2019-20 school year and while face-to-face classes are suspended.

 - Any international school trips, including to Alaska, are cancelled for this school year.

 - Although schools are not open for students, staff will contact families to stay in touch and look at how best to provide supports for students with exceptional learning needs during this time.